 As one of the nation's favourite comedy shows, Only Fools and Horses has stood the test of time.
 Despite being first shown in 1981 and the final episode being shown almost 20 years ago, the sitcom remains hugely popular and is still firmly cemented in viewers' hearts.

-The stellar cast and characters, of course, made the show what it is, but sadly a number of its stars have passed away.
+The stellar cast and characters, of course, made the show what it is but, sadly, some of the stars are no longer with us.
 HELLO! pays tribute to them and their beloved on-screen personas...

 John Challis - Terrance "Boycie" Boyce

-Boycie was a beloved character on the sitcom and was known for his a love-hate relationship with Del Boy throughout the show's run.
-On Sunday 19 September, it was announced by his family that actor John Challis had sadly died "peacefully, in his sleep" from cancer.
+Boycie was a beloved character on the sitcom and was known for his love-hate relationship with Del Boy throughout the show's run.
+On Sunday 19 September 2021, it was announced by his family that actor John Challis had sadly died "peacefully, in his sleep" from cancer.